Athens, Greece

 Experience required: None

-Note: Citizens of the EU, EEA, USA, Canada, Japan, Australia and New Zealand do not need an entry visa for Greece.
-Citizens of countries not mentioned above should check in advance whether they will need entry visas for the country.
-The cost of any visas is not included in the price of the field school!
+Visa Note: Citizens of the EU, EEA, UK, USA, Canada, Japan, Australia, and New Zealand do not need entry visas for Greece.
+Individuals from countries not specified should check in advance if they require an entry visa, and any associated costs will be the responsibility of the participants.

 Special Requirements:

-• Good manual dexterity skills and ability to work carry out delicate bench work.
+• Good manual dexterity and ability to carry out delicate bench work.

 • The reimbursement payment does not cover insurance.
 It is necessary to arrange your own insurance before your trip to Greece.
 All EU citizens can use Greek medical services as long as they can provide evidence of their home-country health insurance with a card, certificate, etc.